-Scaffolding is an essential part of the construction industry as it provides a stable work platform for working at varying heights.
+Scaffolding is an essential part of the construction industry.
+It provides a stable work platform for working at varying heights.

 The scaffold collapsing